Fancy-Block/EATD-Corpus/README.md

 ## EATD-Corpus
-EATD-Corpus is a dataset consist of audio and text files of 162 volunteers who received counseling.
+The EATD-Corpus is a dataset consist of audio and text files of 162 volunteers who received counseling.

+### Download
+The EATD-Corpus can be downloaded at https://pan.baidu.com/s/1dIZBRZxLaFjLEsis47b7ag with extraction code 2022.

 ### How to use